-Under the General Exemption Order (a document that outlines embedded network rules), there are rules about the maximum pricing that an embedded network can charge a customer.
-The rule is that an embedded network can charge no more than the standing offer of the local area retailer.
+Under the General Exemption Order (a document that outlines embedded network rules), there are rules about the maximum pricing that an embedded network operator can charge a customer.
+The rule is that an embedded network can charge no more than the published standing offer of the local area retailer on or immediately before 27 May 2019.
 There are three local area retailers in Victoria: AGL, Origin Energy and EnergyAustralia.

 You can check for your local area retailer's standing offer on its website.
 To find out the standing offer you can:

 - look up your address using the Victorian Government's website, and

 - use this table to find your local area retailer's standing offer: